xlwings/xlwings/docs/customaddin.rst

 .. versionadded:: 0.22.0

-Custom add-ins work on Windows and macOS and are essentially white-labeled xlwings add-ins that include all your ``RunPython`` functions and UDFs (as usual, UDFs work on Windows only).
+Custom add-ins work on Windows and macOS and are white-labeled xlwings add-ins that include all your ``RunPython`` functions and UDFs (as usual, UDFs work on Windows only).
 You can build add-ins with and without an Excel ribbon.

 The useful thing about add-in is that UDFs and RunPython calls will be available in all workbooks right out of the box without having to add any references via the VBA editor's ``Tools`` > ``References...``.
+You can also work with standard ``xlsx`` files rather than ``xlsm`` files.
 This tutorial assumes you're familiar with how xlwings and its configuration works.

 Quickstart
 ----------

-Start by running the following command on a command line (to create an add-in without a ribbon, you would leave away the ``--ribbon`` flag:
+Start by running the following command on a command line (to create an add-in without a ribbon, you would leave away the ``--ribbon`` flag):

 .. code-block:: bash